whatsma/new1/README.md

        width="400" />
 </p>

-# Zodiac Sign
+# Zodiac Sign Calculator
-PHP calculator to calculate the zodiac sign for a given day and month.
+A PHP calculator to calculate the zodiac sign for a given day and month.

 ## Status